mlcourses/lab-4-blog-post-longg2610/post.md

 ### Testing
 Now, let's see if your code and your circuit work well.
 To avoid noise during the testing, this circuit, you should choose a flat surface (e.g., a mini board, wall surface, etc.,).
 First, hold the Ultrasonic sensor close to the surface.
 Now, the sound from the buzzer must be high.
-Now, move the Ultrasonic a bit farther, you should notice that the sound turns lower.
+Move the Ultrasonic a bit farther, you should notice that the sound turns lower.

 - Now, let's turn our Ultrasonic a static flat surface.
 Or you can place the Ultrasonic on the edge of a table, hold a flat surface so that we can move the surface closer or farther from the sensor more smoothly.